Pricter/Aether/README.md

 - The kernel finds the functions defined itself by using the kernel_file feature
 - Using make run causes qemu to start a monitor on a telnet server to open the monitor use `telnet localhost 1234` in a shell

+## Problems
-- FIXME: PIT timer is interrupting every 50ms instead of 1ms
+- PIT timer is interrupting every 50ms instead of 1ms
+- the kernel fails to run on UEFI using OVMF for qemu but runs on bare metal